Germany

 Insufficient

 We rate Germany’s 2030 target of 65% below 1990 levels excl.
 LULUCF as “Insufficient” when compared with its fair-share emissions allocation.
-The “Insufficient” rating indicates that Germany’s fair share target in 2030 needs substantial improvement to be consistent with the Paris Agreement’s 1.5°C temperature limit.
+The “Insufficient” rating indicates that Germany’s national target in 2030 needs substantial improvement to be consistent with its fair share of the global mitigation effort to limit warming to 1.5°C.

 Germany should both further increase its emissions reduction target and provide significantly more and predictable finance to others to meet its fair-share contribution.
 Germany’s target is at the least stringent end of what would be a fair share of global effort, and is not consistent with the Paris Agreement’s 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
 If all countries were to follow Germany’s approach, warming would reach over 2°C and up to 3°C.